All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protein Intake

 As your appetite decreases on tirzepatide, it becomes critically important to prioritize protein.
 We recommend 0.7 to 1.0 grams of protein per pound of ideal body weight daily.
-Adequate protein intake helps preserve lean muscle mass during weight loss, which is essential for maintaining metabolic rate and functional strength. semaglutide diet plan
+Adequate protein intake helps preserve lean muscle mass during weight loss, which is important for maintaining metabolic rate and functional strength. semaglutide diet plan

 Resistance Training

 Strength training 2-4 times per week is one of the most valuable things you can do alongside tirzepatide therapy.
 In any significant weight loss, some lean mass is inevitably lost along with fat.
-Resistance training minimizes this lean mass loss and helps ensure that the weight you are losing is predominantly fat.
+Resistance training minimizes this lean mass loss and helps ensure that the weight you're losing is predominantly fat.

 Hydration